JMariadlcs/delegated-wallet/README.md

 Please be aware that this repository specifically showcases the implementation of the delegation mechanism for an ERC721 token.
 However, it is adaptable and can be easily extended to encompass any quantity of ERC20 tokens, a designated Smart Contract, or even an entire wallet.

+## How it works

+The protocol has been implemented using three main contracts:

+1. [MockERC721](https://github.com/JMariadlcs/delegated-wallet/blob/main/src/MockERC721.sol): This ERC721 token contract serves as the criterion for claiming the airdrop.
+Only the owner of the ERC721 token with ID 0, or the address delegated by the owner, is eligible to claim the airdrop, and this claim can be made only once.
+2. [DelegationIndexer](https://github.com/JMariadlcs/delegated-wallet/blob/main/src/DelegationIndexer.sol): This contract facilitates the delegation of an ERC721 token from one wallet to another.
+3. [AirdropApp](https://github.com/JMariadlcs/delegated-wallet/blob/main/src/AirdropApp.sol): This contract serves as the airdropper.
+It implements the DelegateIndexer interface to verify whether the claimer is the ERC721 owner or a wallet that has been delegated by the owner of the ERC721 token.

 ## Execution example
 The objective of this chapter is to demonstrate the functionality of the designed protocol on a deployed blockchain (Mumbai).